yinxin630/ezreal/readme.md

 ### Enter And Leave Animation

-Enter/leave animation is for component that you control it showed
+Enter/leave animation is for the component, which you can control it to be showed or not

 ```
 class App extends React.Component {